 An equipment lease lets you pay a fixed rate over a predetermined period in exchange for the use of that equipment.
 A lease is an effective way to spread the payments of equipment out as a more financially accessible option than purchasing equipment.

-Once you enter into a lease agreement with a leasing company or bank, you’re able to secure equipment—anything from heavy industrial machinery to construction equipment and more—to execute business operations.
+Once you enter into a lease agreement with a leasing company or bank, you’re able to secure equipment—anything from heavy industrial machinery to construction equipment and more—to execute small business operations.
 An equipment lease also ensures you aren’t worrying about equipment going obsolete or depreciating.

 Benefits of leasing equipment